partha6369/partha-research-centre/README.md

 - **🧠 BhāvaViveka (भावविवेक):** Emotion classification and deeper affective interpretation of text.
 - **🩺 NidanaMap:** Maps symptoms and health queries to possible causes using AI.
 - **🎯 Tic Tac Toe Agent:** A fun AI-based Tic Tac Toe game powered by temporal-difference learning.
+- **🧼 textcleaner-partha Demonstration:** An app to demonstrate the functioning of the textcleaner-partha library..

 ## 🚀 Access and Use